 The Essex Business School Placements Manager can offer bespoke support throughout the process of researching, applying and interviewing for placements.
 However, it is your responsibility to apply, prepare for and secure your own role.
 In recent years, our students have gained placements with organisations such as BMW, Samsung and Cummins.

-Our staff all with wide-ranging research interests and proven academic track records.
-Their research informs your lectures and seminars, so you learn about the latest issues impacting the finance sector globally.< /p>
+Our staff all have wide-ranging research interests and proven academic track records.
+Their research informs your lectures and seminars, so you learn about the latest issues impacting the finance sector globally.

 Our staff join us from all over the world and specialise in areas such as: